mui/mui-x/docs/data/data-grid/editing/editing.md

 <DataGrid columns={[{ field: 'name', editable: true }]} />
 ```

-This will enable the cell editing for the specified column.
+This will allow to edit any cell from the specified column.
+By default, the cell editing mode is assumed, meaning that only a single cell can have its mode equals to `"edit"` each time.
-Note that there is also a row editing mode accessible by setting the `editMode` prop to `"row"`.
+To edit simultaneously all cells of a row, you can use the row editing mode, accessible by setting the `editMode` prop to `"row"`.
 For more information, see the dedicated [section](#row-editing).

 The following demo shows an example of how to make the Name column editable.